dilumb/BlockUnlockNFT/README.md

 This repository contain resources for the *Experience the Power of NFT Development* workshop.

 ## Before Workshop
-Before attending the workshop, please complete the steps at [Before Workshop](./BeforeWorkshop.md).
+Before attending the workshop, please complete [these steps](./BeforeWorkshop.md).

 ## Creating and Deploying NFT Smart Contract
 TODO